Tommytian993/MiniX/docs/ui.md

 - We'll call this function in the _Ready right after the generateTerrain.

 # 3. Terrain UI Creation
 - We should create a new scene for the basic UI, use a "Panel" as the root node type, name it "TerrainTileUI".
+(Note that when we define games, per Godot naming conventions, sometimes it automatically converts the final "i" to capital letters)